hajdekd/hajdekd.github.io/README.md

  **Overview**

-The Loan dataset used for the project contains 14 variables and 5000 observations, without missing values.

-The objective of the project is to through logistic regression models predict which clients will apply for the loan.
+The objective of the project is to through logistic regression models predict which clients will apply for a bank loan.
 Additionally, the aim is to determine importance of features in model building.
+The [Loan](https://github.com/hajdekd/Data-Science-Projects/blob/main/Loan_dataset.csv) dataset used for the project contains 14 variables and 5000 observations, without missing values.
 Following models are built and compared:

 * Decision Tree Without Hyperparameters
 * Decision Tree With Hyperparameters